Notebook Series - Adding the PDC-1 Peak Reading Adapter

 Nothing has changed to the HI-RES Communications PDC-1 since I was first introduced to the board in 2001.
 It was designed for use in the Collins 312B-4/5 station console, so it looks for 6.3 volts AC.
 I write about it in detail below in my original article, so I won't cover it again.

 Even though the manual says the PDC-1 will work with any voltage between 6 and 13.8 vdc, I feed 13.8 vdc to an LM317T regulator and adjust it for around 9 volts.
 This is also covered in the article below.
-You may want to save time and components, and just use 13.8 volts for your project, but I can't verify proper operation.
-It should work fine.
+You may want to save time and components, and just use 13.8 volts for your project.

 Adding the PDC-1 to the MFJ-998 is easy.
 First, temporarily remove the aluminum shield that's between the main circuit board and the front panel.
 It's held in place by two screws.